GrinonBarrett/Taksidos/Placeholder Creature.md

 -----

 ### Floating Brain Thing
-Hailing from the psychic plane, these monstrocities appear like some perversion of a squid.
-Their ten appendages ending in eye sockets, which seem capable of piercing the veil of mist around themselves.
-These eys seem to possess twin pupils which are perpatually oribting each other.
-The plural is Ajasim.
+Will have eye eye stalk.
+The plural is .
 Their collective noun is an invasion.

 **Creature Type**: Ajasim are Eldritch.